I studied Contemporary Arts at Nottingham Trent University between 1992 and 1995.

-But mingled among these developments memories re-surface when coming across original corridors or rooms such as the gallery space in Bonnington and the downstairs area of The Student Union where a Sandby Hall resident for the first year and I used to have my breakfast and dinner.
+But mingled among these developments, memories re-surface when coming across original corridors or rooms such as the gallery space in Bonnington and the downstairs area of The Student Union where was a Sandby Hall residence for my first year and I used to have my breakfast and dinner.

 Students now also have a limitless potential for documenting life at University which is in stark contrast to the tiny amount of analogue photos I have of my time at Nottingham Trent with my small reel of film rationing the number of photos I would take throughout the year.

 However, despite these changes, I’m sure there are still common experiences and tips for starting out as a student.

 Looking back my first year was largely about adapting to living independently.
-I can remember in vivid detail my first day at Sandby Hall: the journey from Somerset, calling by relatives on the way, a trip to a car boot sale, my mum helping me make my room more ‘homely’ with clean sheets on the bed and photos displayed on the wall, this time together eeked out before the inevitable goodbye.
+I can remember in vivid detail my first day at Sandby Hall.
+The journey from Somerset.
+Calling my relatives on the way, a trip to a car boot sale.
+My mum helping me make my room more ‘homely’ with clean sheets on the bed and photos displayed on the wall.
+This time together I eeked out before the inevitable goodbye.
 Moments after they closed the door and I was alone.

 This Christmas, a friend I lived with during my second and third year visited with her family from Australia and although we hadn’t seen each other for quite some time the comfort of friendship forged in formative years shone through.